 Willingness to take PhD students

-I welcome research proposals on American poetry, New York City literature and culture (particularly the New York School, queer writing, and/or HIV/AIDS), collage, textual materiality, and aspects of literature and culture relating to my research.
+I welcome research proposals on 20th century American poetry, New York City literature and culture (particularly the New York School, queer writing, and/or HIV/AIDS), collage, textual materiality, and aspects of literature and culture relating to my research.